 Strolling along the Bund area is simply one of the things any visitor must do when in Shanghai.
-The Bund is situated on the west side of the Huangpu River and it is without a doubt among the most popular tourist attractions in Shanghai.
-On one hand, the western side of the Bund is surrounded by buildings with various architectural styles including Gothic, Roman, and Renaissance.
+The Bund is situated on the west side of the Huangpu River and is undoubtedly among Shanghai’s most popular tourist attractions.
+On the one hand, the western side of the Bund is surrounded by buildings with various architectural styles, including Gothic, Roman, and Renaissance.

-The eastern side of the river, on the other hand, is full of stunning skyscrapers that reach very high altitudes.
-The best time to walk in The Bond is at night when the skyscrapers are lit it is most definitely one of the best things to do in Shanghai at night, this makes it a haven you would be reluctant to leave.
+On the other hand, the eastern side of the river is full of stunning skyscrapers that reach very high altitudes.
+The best time to walk in The Bond is when the buildings are lit; it is one of the best things to do in Shanghai at night, making it a haven you would be reluctant to leave.
 This place is one of the most beautiful tourist places in Shanghai and one of the first things to do in Shanghai.

 Address: East Zhongshan First Road, Huangpu, Shanghai

-Paris has the Louvre and Amsterdam owns the Rijksmuseum, and Shanghai has its own world-class museum: The Shanghai Museum.
-Located in People’s Square, the five floors building containing the best of ancient Chinese history.
-From ancient coins and paintings to priceless ceramics, traditionally carved wooden furniture, ancient bronze artifacts, and outrageous jade stones.
+Paris has the Louvre, Amsterdam owns the Rijksmuseum, and Shanghai has its world-class museum: The Shanghai Museum.
+The five floors building in People’s Square contains the best of ancient Chinese history.
+It traditionally carved wooden furniture, ancient bronze artifacts, and outrageous jade stones from old coins and paintings to priceless ceramics.

 Address: 201 Renmin Avenue, China

 It is a classic garden and one of the oldest gardens in Shanghai.
 Located in Anren St, the garden dates back to 500 years ago; a large park with an area of about 20,000 meters with a wide array of halls, rocks, and water pools that attract visitors from around the world.
 The Greek architecture with which the park was built makes the visitor feel two different cultures in one experience.
 It is a great place to take wonderful memorial photos.